nancysun0415/nancysun0415.github.io/_pages/projects.md

  - Computed dataset with lazy loading, used MSE Loss for training, and optimized ResNet-50 as the base model
  - Achieved 99.5% localization accuracy and ranked top 15% with performance on Kaggle competition.

+---

+### Chord Progression Generator
+ - Developed a chord progression generator using the Markov Matrix approach based on JSB Chorales Dataset.
+ - Outputs both music score and mp3 audio of generated progression based on user input scale.